pujitha24/BFSGraphEulerPath/README.md

 Following are a few  observations:

-Batch file is used for Windows where as shell script is used for Linux machine.
+Batch file is used for Windows, where as shell script is used for Linux.

 The path seperator in Windows machine is '\' where as in Linux the path seperator is '/'.